ThomasVitale/llm-apps-java-langchain4j/03-output-parsers/output-parsers-bean-ollama/README.md

 ## Calling the application

-You can now call the application that will use Ollama and llama2 to generate an answer to your questions.
+You can now call the application that will use Ollama and mistral to generate an answer to your questions.
 This example uses [httpie](https://httpie.io) to send HTTP requests.

 ```shell